 Editor’s note: Today, we begin publishing content that will be in our 2024 general election Voter Guide, publishing Oct.
 17. In the coming weeks, you will find stories on the candidates, races and issues that you told us matter to you this election.
 We will also publish endorsements for key races, written by Cascadia Daily News’ Editorial Board, and will publish, verbatim, those candidates’ responses to your questions.
 Find our full elections coverage here.

-This year there will be a rematch for the Washington State Senate District 40 four-year term between Democrat Liz Lovelett of Anacortes and Republican Charles Carrell of Sedro-Woolley.
+Voters will see a rematch for the Washington State Senate District 40 four-year term between Democrat Liz Lovelett of Anacortes and Republican Charles Carrell of Sedro-Woolley.
 In 2020 Lovelett defeated Carrell 69.5% to 30.4% in the general election.

 District 40 encompasses San Juan County and portions of Whatcom and Skagit counties including Anacortes, Burlington, and parts of Bellingham.